imagej/imagej.github.io/_pages/plugins/trackmate/custom-track-feature-analyzer-algorithms.md

 The first one we will see is the `enabled` value.
 It accepts a `boolean` as value and by default it is `true`.
 Its usage is obvious:

-{% include ambox text='If you want to disable a TrackMate module, add the `enabled = false` annotation parameter.' %}
+{% include notice icon="info" content='If you want to disable a TrackMate module, add the `enabled = false` annotation parameter.' %}

 Like this: